How Many Treats Should I Feed my Chickens?

 But on a normal day, I give them a bit of this, some of that.
 Whatever we have leftover from dinner the night before, anything that needs to be trimmed back in the garden, sunflower seeds, warm oatmeal, etc.

-But how much is TOO much?
+But how much is TOO much when it comes to how many treats to feed your chickens?
 Well, here's a simple formula:

-Note: "Green" treats (including grass, weeds and herbs) are not included in the formula since they are allowed in pretty much unlimited amounts - being what a chicken would naturally eat in a free range situation.
+Note: I don't consider "green" treats (including grass, weeds and herbs) in the formula since they are allowed in pretty much unlimited amounts - being what a chicken would naturally eat in a free range situation.
+I am only talking about kitchen scraps or commercial chicken treats.

 Pin This!